Awale-Abdi/Algorithmic-Trading-Python-Analytics-Backtesting/README.md

 ### **Overview**

 This project applies Data Science techniques to financial data to design a profitable and robust investment strategy.
-By analyzing price behavior, volatility, and sector trends within the S&P 500, it identifies key patterns for optimal portfolio selection.
-The workflow includes data preparation, exploratory analysis, sector-level insights, and the development of a backtested investment strategy.
-Using Python, pandas, NumPy, and statistical metrics such as CAGR, Sharpe ratio, and Sortino ratio, the project demonstrates how data-driven insights can enhance investment decision-making and portfolio performance.
+By analyzing price behavior, volatility, and sector trends within the S&P 500, it identifies key patterns for optimal portfolio selection and aims to demonstrate how data-driven insights can enhance investment decision-making and portfolio performance.

 ### **Structure of Workflow**